gitgiant/giant_backdoor/README.md

 Install sticky keys or utility manager backdoor by adding debugger registry keys, use at your own risk!

+Disable or Enable Windows Accessibility options through the conifguration menu (currently not working)

 Requirements:

 Windows

 Python 3+